-- Over 400 students participated in a “jam session” for our Sing In/Play In series at the Music School, together with Marc David and our string quartet
+- Over 500 students each year participate in a “jam session” for our Sing In/Play In series at the Music School, together with Marc David and our string quartet

 - We have expanded our outreach program, visiting and performing at local seniors’ homes

-- Our quartet now offers and annual concert specifically designed for those with special sensory needs
+- Our quartet now offers an annual concert specifically designed for those with special sensory needs

-- The Atlantic String Quartet has recorded their first album which will be released in 2019/20
+- The Atlantic String Quartet has recorded their first album which was released in 2020

-You don’t have to be a musician to play a part in the NSO.
 By supporting the Newfoundland Symphony Orchestra you are making an investment in one of this province’s most important educational, musical, and cultural resources.
 The NSO performs nearly 20 times each season and reaches over 20,000 people across all demographics.
-This would not be possible without the support of the community, local businesses and people like you.
-There are many different ways to support your NSO and help us continue to grow orchestral music in Newfoundland and Labrador.
+This would not be possible without the support of the community, local businesses and people like YOU!
+There are many different ways to support your NSO and help us continue to grow orchestral music in Newfoundland and Labrador

 As an NSO donor, you will receive a charitable tax receipt* for your donation of $20 or more as well as recognition in our Season Program.